brikis98/yevgeniy-brikman-homepage/_posts/2008-01-25-working-on-mac.md

 disappears and makes you think the program is closed, but secretly, the program keeps running.
 Your only clues are that the program still shows up when you `Apple + Tab` between programs.
 To actually close it, you have to use the menu or push `Apple + Q`.
-This seems like a very non user-friendly design, which is odd coming from Apple.
+This seems like a very non-user-friendly design, which is odd coming from Apple.

 Browsing for files in Finder&mdash;largely because of the way user accounts are